ZacBlanco/zacblanco.github.io/education/data-structures/study-group.md

 You can contact me any time via email at `zac (dot) blanco (at) rutgers.edu`.
 I will do my best to respond in a timely manner.

+These notes were written during the Spring of 2017.
+I do my best to update/improve them when I can.
+Want to add or contribute?
+Send me an email.

+**STUDY GROUP FALL 2017**: Solutions to the graph problems can be found in [this GitHub Gist](https://gist.github.com/ZacBlanco/7a343b4edda9cee03f8ff08b0dcc7bc3)

 ## Useful Links

 - [Problem Sets](https://www.cs.rutgers.edu/courses/112/classes/fall_2017_venugopal/probs/)